DataAccess2020/CAPSTONE-Lorenzo-Nicola-Tomas/README.md

 Such analysis ended up being just a beginning of our work which we developed in four different phases:

--italian government crisis
+- Italian government crisis
--technocracies in Europe
+- Technocracies in Europe
--perception of the italian situation in foreign newspapers -comparison between the speeches of Mario Monti and Mario Draghi
+- Perception of the Italian situation in foreign newspapers
+- Comparison between the speeches of Mario Monti and Mario Draghi

 ## Personal goals